 Here, the inclusion of the at-symbol (@) at the end of a parameter value means "not this value".
-There is no negation of the filtering parameters allowed: the negation of "only play unplayed works" is not to say "only play unplayed works" in the first place, for example.
-The opposite of 'play works longer than 40 minutes' (i.e., with a minimum duration) is 'play works that are no longer than 40 minutes (i.e., with a maximum duration).
-Thus the @-symbol negation can only apply to the five selective runtime parameters.
+There is no negation of the filtering parameters allowed: the negation of "please only play unplayed works" is to not say "please only play unplayed works" in the first place, after all.
+Similarly, the opposite of "please play works longer than 40 minutes" (i.e., with a minimum duration specified) is to say "please play works that are not longer than 40 minutes", which you do by specifying a maximum duration.
+Hence, the negation of --minduration is --maxduration and vice versa.
+Thus the @-symbol negation can only apply to the five selective runtime parameters, not the filtering ones.

 I'll now explore each of the selective and filtering parameters in more detail and in sequence below.

 2.0 Selective Parameters

 The use of the --genre=xxxx parameter instructs Giocoso to only select for possible play recordings which have been assigned the value xxxx (whatever it might be) in their GENRE metadata tag.
 I recommend a specific set of genre values to use when ripping and tagging your classical music in this article, but there is no requirement for you to have used them.
 Your parameter values will need to match what GENRE tags you have actually decided to use, therefore, when ripping and tagging your CDs.